…and why we’re releasing it all free to the public as a protection against monopolies from big pharma and governments.

 This info could also be used to do things like lift the chemical pathway from kratom into yeast to make it easy to ferment tons of organic material with the active substances in kratom easily so it can never be stopped.

-^This graph is why we need the world to donate funds so we can inch the genome up the completeness curve.
+^This graph is how we can inch the genome up the completeness curve.
 N50 is the mean length of the contigs (gap free stretches of ATC and Gs) in the genome.
 At 5X coverage we end up with N50s in 1-2 Kb range but this rapidly improves with more coverage.
 Doubling the coverage more than doubles the contiguity.
 We expect it will take 7 MiSeq runs to hit saturation and we will review each incremental run to assess strategy.
 We have access to Oxford nanopore sequencers.
 If funded, can layer in these reads to help mature a final assembly.

 Open source Mitragyna speciosa